ytdl-org/youtube-dl/README.md

 }
 ```

 Assume you want to extract `summary` and put it into the resulting info dict as `description`.
-Since `description` is an optional metafield you should be ready that this key may be missing from the `meta` dict, so that you should extract it like:
+Since `description` is an optional meta field you should be ready that this key may be missing from the `meta` dict, so that you should extract it like:

 ```python
 description = meta.get('summary')  # correct